 Sleep and Lucid Dreams

 o one would normally consider David Maurice, Ph.D., professor of ocular physiology in the Department of Ophthalmology at Columbia-Presbyterian Medical Center, a revolutionary.
 Nevertheless, he has reignited a decades-long controversy that could spark a revolutionary re-evaluation of an entire field of behavioral research.
 Dr. Maurice has developed a startling new line of scientific inquiry that, when added to other findings, could change our understanding of rapid eye movement (REM) sleep and the nature of dreams.
 What Maurice has done is to suggest an alternative explanation for the phenomenon known as REM sleep, the stage in which the eyes rapidly move and most dreams occur.
 Dr. The biology of dreaming

-Rapid eye movement sleep (REM sleep ) is a normal stage of sleep characterized by the rapid and random movement of the eyes.
-REM sleep is classified into two categories: tonic and phasic. [ 1 ] It was identified and defined by Nathaniel Kleitman , Eugene Aserinsky , and Jon Birtwell in the early 1950s.
-Criteria for REM sleep includes rapid eye movement, low muscle tone and a rapid, low-voltage EEG; these features are easily discernible in a polysomnogram, [ 2 ] the sleep study typically done for patients with suspected sleep disorders. [ 3 ] REM sleep in adult humans typically occupies 20–25% of total sleep, about 90–120 minutes of a night's sleep.
+Rapid eye movement sleep Rapid eye movement (REM) sleep is a stage of sleep characterized by the rapid and random movement of the eyes.
+Rapid eye movement sleep is classified into two categories: tonic and phasic.
+It was identified and defined by Nathaniel Kleitman and his student Eugene Aserinsky in 1953.
+Criteria for REM sleep includes rapid eye movement, low muscle tone and a rapid, low-voltage EEG; these features are easily discernible in a polysomnogram, the sleep study typically done for patients with suspected sleep disorders.
+REM sleep typically occupies 20–25% of total sleep, about 90–120 minutes of a night's sleep.

 The Fastest Way To Have Lucid Dreams & OBEs Tonight - Tim... - a Σχολειο video